 Hi there!
 I’m so excited to offer you a FREE pattern for the gorgeous blanket I made with Michaels Creme Cotton Yarn.
+The skeins look a bit different now but it is the same yarn.
 This blanket started off as a partnership with the brand, but so many of you expressed interested in a pattern that I decided to add it to my blog for free.

 This is a simple crochet blanket featuring the moss or linen stitch you may already be familiar with.
 I made my blanket extra big which required a skein and a half of each color.
 I liked having some leftover from each skein to make tassels for the corners.
 You could instead make fringe, or even use it for other products.
 Please see the “size” section for info about how to make a different size blanket.